 Solution

-Advice from public health officials continues to be that the best way for passengers in to avoid COVID-19 and other infections is to practice regular hand-washing, vaccinate, socially distance, and wear a mask.
+Advice from public health officials continues to be that the best way for passengers in to avoid infections is to practice regular hand-washing, vaccinate against flu and COVID-19, socially distance, and wear a mask.

 2. Keep air travel pollution out of your public transportation